Carl Eugene Watts: Michigan trial and death

 Watts was sentenced to the agreed 60 years in 1982.
 However, shortly after he began serving time, the Texas Court of Appeals ruled that he had not been informed that the bathtub and water he attempted to drown Lori Lister in was considered a deadly weapon.
 The ruling reclassified him as a non-violent felon, making him eligible for early release.
 At the time, Texas law allowed nonviolent felons to have three days deducted from their sentences for every one day served as long as they were well behaved.
 Watts was a model prisoner, and had enough time deducted from his sentence that he could have been released as early as May 9, 2006.
 The law allowing early release was abolished after public outcry but could not be applied retroactively according to the Texas Constitution.

 In 2004, Michigan Attorney General Mike Cox went on national television asking for anyone to come forward with information in order to try to convict Watts of murder to ensure he was not released.
 Joseph Foy of Westland, Michigan, came forward to say that he had seen a man fitting Watts' description murder Helen Dutcher, a 36-year-old woman who died after being stabbed 12 times on December 1, 1979.
 Foy identified Watts by his eyes, which he described as being "evil" and devoid of emotion.
 Although Watts had immunity from prosecution for the 13 killings he had admitted to in Texas, he had no immunity agreement in Michigan.
 Before his 2004 trial, law enforcement officials asked the trial judge to allow the Texas confessions into evidence, to which he agreed.

 Watts was promptly charged with the murder of Helen Dutcher.
 A Michigan jury convicted him on November 17, 2004, after hearing eyewitness testimony from Joseph Foy.
 On December 7, he was sentenced to life imprisonment.
 Two days later, authorities in Michigan started making moves to try him for the murder of Western Michigan University student Gloria Steele, who was stabbed to death in 1974.
 Watts' trial for the Steele murder began in Kalamazoo, Michigan on July 25, 2007; closing arguments concluded July 26.
 The following day the jury returned a guilty verdict.
 Watts was sentenced to life imprisonment without parole on September 13.
-He was incarcerated at a maximum security prison in Ionia, Michigan.
+He was incarcerated at the Ionia Correctional Facility in Ionia, Michigan.
 He died of prostate cancer on September 21, 2007, in a Jackson, Michigan hospital.